Person in athletic wear stretching on all fours.

 A brief history

-Years ago, as a physical therapist who was particularly science-based, with long experience in strength and conditioning, I was blogging about spine pain.
+Years ago, as a physical therapist who was particularly science-based and with extensive experience in strength and conditioning, I was blogging about spine pain.
 I was writing about the pros and cons of different treatments.
-And in doing so talking about my method of total body strengthening done with a neutral spine, incorporating what was then research findings of spine biomechanist Stuart McGill and others.
+And in doing so, talking about my method of total body strengthening done with a neutral spine, incorporating what was then the new research findings of spine biomechanist Stuart McGill and others.

 I found the combination uniquely effective.
-And although I intended my blog to be read locally, so that patients might come to my office, there were a number of issues.
+And although I intended my blog to be read locally so that patients might come to my office, there were several issues.

-2. It was not uncommon for them to say that the physical therapy they were getting, usually stretch oriented (Williams or Mckenzie based) was actually making them worse.
+2. It was not uncommon for them to say that the physical therapy they were getting, often stretch-oriented (Williams or McKenzie-based), was making them worse.

-3. People could try to follow my principles and routines on their own, but only if lucky enough to have access, or time to visit a well-equipped gym.
+3. People could try to follow my principles and routines on their own, but only if they had access or time to visit a well-equipped gym.
 Most didn’t.
-So for them, my weights based exercise routines weren’t of much help.
+So for them, my weights-based exercise routines weren’t of much help.

-4. And nearby there were issues.
-I had a feeling that as much as I wanted my local patients to join a gym after therapy and keep up their exercises after physical therapy was finished, I knew that many didn’t.
-This was for a number of legitimate reasons, such as time, cost, other responsibilities, or since I favored freeweights, venturing into the freeweight room of a commercial gym can be a bit intimidating.
+4. And nearby there were issues, too.
+I had a feeling that as much as I wanted my local patients to join a gym after therapy and keep up their exercises after therapy was finished, I knew that many, probably most, didn’t.
+For legitimate reasons, such as time, cost, or other responsibilities, or since I favored free weights, venturing into the free weight room of a commercial gym can be a bit intimidating.
+But regardless, I really wanted people to make a lifestyle change and exercise.

-5. Also everywhere physical therapy was getting more expensive.
-Over the years, people’s insurance deductibles were increasing substantially, as were their copays.
+5. Also, everywhere physical therapy was getting ever more expensive.
+Insurance deductibles were increasing substantially, as were copays.
 So to go to physical therapy three times a week for a month was becoming like another car payment.
 And what if you didn’t have insurance?
-Oh well.
+You were out of luck because, with my overhead, cash pay wasn’t generally affordable either.

-And it’s not like higher patient prices were allowing physical therapists to live high on the hog.
-Insurance companies were not just raising costs for patient.
-At the same time they were reducing reimbursement to the therapist.
-So they couldn’t afford to waive out of pocket fees as was common practice in the days before managed care.
+And it’s not like higher patient prices were allowing us therapists to live high on the hog.
+Insurance companies were not just raising costs for patients.
+At the same time, they were reducing reimbursement to the therapists.
+So they couldn’t afford to waive out-of-pocket fees as was common practice in the days before managed care.

-The number of insurance approved visits were decreasing as well, so often people would be discharged from treatment only partly better.
-With insurance representatives claiming a full resolution of pain wasn’t a necessary outcome.
+The number of insurance-approved visits was decreasing as well, so people were often discharged from treatment only partly better.
+And when you called in to speak with insurance agents, they would say a full resolution of pain wasn’t a necessary outcome.

 And let me tell you about yoga…